 Also of interest is that Irvington has more people living here who work in computers and math than 95% of the places in the US.

-Irvington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Irvington doesn't have a public transportation system that people use for their commute.

 The population of Irvington has one of the lowest overall levels of education in the country: only 4.27% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.